 Smeg is arguably the most well-known retro fridge freezer manufacturer.
 As part of its Retro 50's Style collection, Smeg offers free-standing washing machines, coffee machines, juicers, hand blenders and more.

-If you're shopping for a Smeg retro fridge freezer, you can pick between models that have the freezer compartment at the top or the bottom.
+If you're shopping for a Smeg retro fridge freezer, you can pick between models that have the freezer compartment at the top or bottom.
 But be prepared to spend quite a lot, as prices can climb as high as £2,000 at some retailers.

 The 'Fab50' Smeg fridge freezer range (with top freezer) has a claimed fridge capacity of 315 litres and 97 litres of freezer space.
 Meanwhile, the 'Fab32' range (with bottom freezer) has a claimed fridge capacity of 234 litres and 97 litres of freezer space.

 Then there's the 'Fab30' range, featuring a top freezer.
-These models have a claimed fridge capacity of 222 litres and 72 litres of freezer space.
+These have a claimed fridge capacity of 222 litres and 72 litres of freezer space.